On this Page, you'll learn:

 During the shower, keep your face away from the showerhead or take a bath.

-Itching and flaking may appear during the first seven days post-microblading procedure.
+Itching and flaking may appear during the first seven to 14 days post-microblading procedure.
 Do not itch or pick microbladed area.
 You may tap lightly with your finger tip to alleviate any itching.
 However, experience has shown that by following these after-care instructions, these symptoms may quickly disappear.

 If you have any unexpected problems with the healing of the skin, please contact Boudoir Beauty Bar to discuss further instructions.